ZhuEthan/ZhuEthan.github.io/_posts/2020-08-03-MallocLab-In-CSAPP.md

 ---

-It has been two months since I left US Amazon for visa issue.
-Still waiting for my CA visa.
-During the temporary leaving time, I decided to review my knowledge of computer architecture.
+It has been two months since I left US Amazon for a visa issue.
+I am still waiting for my CA visa.
+During the brief leaving time, I decided to review my knowledge of computer architecture.
 Here I demonstrated the lab "malloc" as it involves some design thinking.
-Stages are listed one by one as below
+Stages are listed one by one below.

-#### Implicit linked list:
+#### Implicitly linked list:
-The implicit linked list is the easiest implementation of malloc, the underground data structure is an array of memory.
-The memory is split into blocks bounded by hdr and ftr accomodating size/allocation bits.
-The allocation bit could be 0 or 1, 0 represents the related block is free and 1 represents not free.
-The size bit is just the binary number representing the size of the related block.
+The implicitly linked list is the most straightforward implementation of malloc.
+The underground data structure is an array of memory.
+The memory is split into blocks bounded by hdr and for accomodating size/allocation bits.
+The allocation bit could be 0 or 1; 0 represents the related block is free, and 1 represents not free.
+The size bit is just the binary number representing the size of the corresponding block.
 Whenever a given size consecutive memory is requested (malloc), a free block will be filtered out from the whole implicit linked list and be marked as allocated with the requested size.
-In a similar way, the "free" request will claim back the already allocated memory (change the allocation bit back to 0).
-The overall structure of implicit memory list is as below:
+Similarly, the "free" request will claim back the already allocated memory (change the allocation bit back to 0).
+The overall structure of the implicit memory list is as below:

 ![implicit linked list](../img/implicit-linked-list.png)
 image 1

-The hdr(header) and ftr(foot) in the image 1 contains identical info: size and allocation status.
+The hdr(header) and ftr(foot) in image 1 contain identical info: size and allocation status.
 The size includes both the data area and foot&header area.
-A pointer referring to a data block plus size in header / foot will point to the starting point of the next data block.
-The existence of header and foot is helping travel forward and backward along the list.
+A pointer referring to a data block plus size in header/foot will point to the next data block's starting point.
+The existence of header and foot is helping travel forward and backward along with the list.

 With math notation to represent all relations above: